apache/airflow-site/landing-pages/site/content/en/blog/implementing-stable-API-for-Apache-Airflow.md

     This PR performs DELETE, PATCH and POST operations on ``Connection``

  3. [Add log endpoint](https://github.com/apache/airflow/pull/9331)
-    This PR enable users to get Task Instances log entries
+    This PR enables users to get Task Instances log entries

  4. [Move limit & offset to kwargs in views plus work on a configurable maximum limit](https://github.com/apache/airflow/pull/9431)
     This helped us in having a neat code on the views and added configurable maximum limit on query results.

  5. [Update FlaskAppBuilder to v3](https://github.com/apache/airflow/pull/9648)
-    This enabled Airflow to start using v3 of Flask App Builder and also enabled the API to use a modern database serializer/deserializer
+    This enabled Airflow to start using v3 of Flask App Builder and also made it possible for the API to use a modern database serializer/deserializer

  6. [Add migration guide from the experimental REST API to the stable REST API](https://github.com/apache/airflow/pull/9771)